PolyplexEngine/libpp/README.md

 }
 ```

+You can also check out [example_game](https://github.com/PolyplexEngine/example_game), which is used as a testbed for new libpp features/fixes.

 ## Notice
 libpp uses a modified version of [gl3n](https://github.com/Dav1dde/gl3n) made to fit the code-style of libpp.
 Seen in the `polyplex.math` package.

-Notice, the library is written in what would be considered non-idiomatic D.
+##### Notice, the library is written in what would be considered non-idiomatic D.

-A styleguide will be drafted at some point and the code will be cleaned up once it's in a more functional state.
+##### A styleguide will be drafted at some point and the code will be cleaned up once it's in a more functional state.

 [logo]: https://github.com/PolyplexEngine/ppbranding/blob/master/polyplex3.jpg